Design patterns for multitenant SaaS applications and Azure Cognitive Search

 |Maximum Partitions per Service||1||12||12||12||3|

 |Maximum Search Units (Replicas*Partitions) per Service||3||36||36||36||36 (max 3 partitions)|

 |Maximum Storage per Service||2 GB||300 GB||1.2 TB||2.4 TB||600 GB|

 |Maximum Storage per Partition||2 GB||25 GB||100 GB||200 GB||200 GB|

 S3 High Density'

-In Azure Search’s S3 pricing tier, there is an option for the High Density (HD) mode designed specifically for multitenant scenarios.
+In Azure Cognitive Search’s S3 pricing tier, there is an option for the High Density (HD) mode designed specifically for multitenant scenarios.
 In many cases, it is necessary to support a large number of smaller tenants under a single service to achieve the benefits of simplicity and cost efficiency.